dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Every enterprise in today's markets must offer robust digital products and services, often requiring integration of complex capabilities and systems to deliver one coherent whole.
 [IBM Cloud Pak for Integration](https://cloud.ibm.com/docs/cloud-pak-integration?topic=cloud-pak-integration-getting-started) offers a simplified solution to this integration challenge, allowing the enterprise to modernize its processes while positioning itself for future innovation.
 Once installed, IBM Cloud Pak for Integration eases monitoring, maintenance and upgrades, helping the enterprise stay ahead of the innovation curve.

-Consider a car claim processing scenario that is quite a tedious process.
-It involves the following steps:
+Consider a car claim processing scenario.
+It is quite a tedious process, and could involve the following steps and more:
 - Create a repair request.
 - Assess the damage to the car.
 - Estimate price and time for repair.